sunrutcon/JavaSftp/README.md

 # JavaSftp
 Command line sftp application in Java.
 Made to transfer files from and to other servers.
+- last version of application jar is in dist directory
+- dependencies are in lib diercotory

 ## Supported authentications
 - username/password